ninoseki/mihari/README.md

-  mihari reverse_whois [email]                # Cross search with reverse whois services by an email mihari securitytrails [IP|DOMAIN|EMAIL]     # SecurityTrails lookup by an ip, domain or email mihari securitytrails_domain_feed [REGEXP]  # SecurityTrails new domain feed search by a regexp mihari sha256 [SHA256]                      # Cross search with search engines by an SHA256 hash mihari shodan [QUERY]                       # Shodan host search by a query mihari status                               # Show the current configuration status mihari urlscan [QUERY]                      # urlscan search by a given query
+  mihari reverse_whois [email]                # Cross search with reverse whois services by an email mihari securitytrails [IP|DOMAIN|EMAIL]     # SecurityTrails lookup by an ip, domain or email mihari securitytrails_domain_feed [REGEXP]  # SecurityTrails new domain feed search by a regexp mihari shodan [QUERY]                       # Shodan host search by a query mihari status                               # Show the current configuration status mihari urlscan [QUERY]                      # urlscan search by a given query